SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Introduction

-Our contributions are as follows: \begin{itemize} \itemsep{-0.15cm} \item We present \textsc{SegAugment}, a novel data augmentation method for Speech Translation. \item We show its effectiveness across 8 language pairs in MuST-C, with average gains of 2.2 BLEU points and on 3 lower-resource pairs in mTEDx, with gains from 2.3 to 4.7 BLEU. \item We demonstrate that the proposed method is also applicable to data that did not originate from documents, providing an increase of 1.8 BLEU in CoVoST English-German (En-De) \cite{covost}. \item We furthermore show that the augmented data enable us to completely close the gap between manual and automatic segmentations of the test set at inference time. \item Finally, along with our code, we open source all the alternative sentence-level data that we created with \textsc{SegAugment}\footnote{\href{https://github.com/mt-upc/SegAugment}{github.com/mt-upc/SegAugment}}. \end{itemize}
+\begin{itemize} \itemsep{-0.15cm} \item We present \textsc{SegAugment}, a novel data augmentation method for Speech Translation. \item We demonstrate its effectiveness across eight language pairs in MuST-C, with average gains of 2.5 BLEU points and on three low-resource pairs in mTEDx, with gains up to 5 BLEU. \item When utilized with a strong baseline that combines \textsc{wav2vec 2.0} \cite{wav2vec2.0} and \textsc{mBART50} \cite{mbart50}, it obtains state-of-the-art results in MuST-C. \item We also show its applicability to data not based on documents, providing an increase of 1.9 BLEU in CoVoST2 \cite{covost2}. \item \textsc{SegAugment} also enables ST models to close the gap between the manual and automatic test set segmentations at inference time. \item Finally, along with our code, we open source all the synthetic data that were created with the proposed method\footnote{\href{https://github.com/mt-upc/SegAugment}{github.com/mt-upc/SegAugment}}. \end{itemize}